apache/royale-docs/create-an-application/application-tutorial/routing.md

 About Routing

-_This information is not yet available_
+_This tutorial step is not yet available.
+However, information about routing is <a href="https://apache.github.io/royale-docs/features/routing">here</a>.